 - sunken soft spot on top of the head, also in advanced cases

-Loose stools are normal in babies under 10 days old.
-If the baby shows no other signs of illness, loose stools or green stools are probably not because of diarrhea.
+Loose stools are common in babies until they start eating solid food.
+If the baby shows no other signs of illness, loose stools or green stools are probably not caused by diarrhea.

 As children begin eating solids and eventually wean from breast milk or formula, food becomes a more frequent culprit in green poop.
 This includes leafy greens and artificial food colorings.